Mahler equations for Zeckendorf numeration: Mahler equations and weighted automata

-In view of Lemma~\ref{lem:truncate}, and because $s_{0,0}$ is the only state with a non-zero final weight, we define the weighted automaton associated to a $q$-Mahler equation~$P$ and initial condition~$f_0$ is defined as follows.
+In view of Lemma~\ref{lem:truncate}, and because $s_{0,0}$ is the only state with a non-zero final weight, we define the weighted automaton associated to a $k$-Mahler equation~$P$ and initial condition~$f_0$ as follows.

-Let $q ⩾ 2$ be a natural number.
-Let $P(x,y) = y - ∑_{i=1}^dA_i(x)y^{q^i}$ be an isolating $q$-Mahler equation whose coefficients $A_i(x) ∈ R[x]$ are as in~\eqref{eq:coefficients}.
-Set $\tilde{h} ≔ ⌈\frac{h}{q-1}⌉-1$.
-If we truncate the universal weighted $q$-automaton associated to $(α_{i,j})_{i ⩾ 1, j ⩾ 0}$ and $f_0$ to the state and transition sets
+Let $k ⩾ 2$ be a natural number.
+Let $P(x,y) = y - ∑_{i=1}^dA_i(x)y^{k^i}$ be an isolating $k$-Mahler equation whose coefficients $A_i(x) ∈ R[x]$ are as in~\eqref{eq:coefficients}.
+Set $\tilde{h} ≔ ⌈\frac{h}{k-1}⌉-1$.
+If we truncate the universal weighted $k$-automaton associated to $(α_{i,j})_{i ⩾ 1, j ⩾ 0}$ and $f_0$ to the state and transition sets

 and